ClusterLabs/pacemaker/doc/openstack.md

     nova boot --poll --image "Fedora 18" --key_name Cluster --flavor m1.tiny cts-master nova add-floating-ip cts-master `nth_ipaddr 0`

-Some images do not allow root to log in by default and insist on a 'fedora' user.
+If your image does not allow root to log in by default, disable this "feature" with the script we created earlier:
-Disable this "feature".

     scp fix-guest.sh $IMAGE_USER@cts-master:
     ssh -l $IMAGE_USER -t cts-master -- bash ./fix-guest.sh